 7. Why do you even need members?

-A: DIVERSEcity Community Resources Society is a not for profit registered under the Society’s Act which requires the Society to be membership based.
-Our constitution and bylaws mandates that we must have a minimum of 3 general voting members.
-The more members we have, the better the decisions are made which are the voice of the members.
+DIVERSEcity Community Resources Society is a non-profit registered under the Society’s Act, which requires the Society to be membership based.
+Our constitution and bylaws mandate that we must have a minimum of three general voting members.
+The more members we have, the better the decisions are made, reflecting the voices of the members.
 Membership is required to maintain the status of operating as a Society.